Opening Times in 2024

 Also, check our Events page for our current outreach projects and events

-To enter the building there are three stone steps with handrails in place.
-We are currently unable to provide access for wheelchairs and large prams.
+To enter the building there are three stone steps with handrails in place, and we are currently unable to provide access for wheelchairs and large prams.

 Malton Museum consists of two exhibition rooms and an entrance lobby, all on the same level.